isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1690.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-4500
+Direct Purchase

 ### Support Level
-Up to Additional criteria:
- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
+Up to 70% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
-Web URL: restaurants.chope.co
-Contact Hotline: 62256612
-Contact Email: sales.sg@chope.co
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
-N.A.
+Web URL: https://www.solo.com.sg/safepass-facial-recognition-fever-screening-with-attendance-and-access-control-system/ <br>Contact Hotline: 65158803 <br>Contact Email: sales@solo.com.sg <br>

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.